 We actively work towards being diverse and inclusive in all aspects of our operation, from audiences, to membership to repertoire.
 We have singers from a wide mix of backgrounds and ages, and a commitment to singing music and performing alongside people from under-represented groups.

 If all that sounds appealing, why not get in touch?
-Although we currently only have vacancies for tenors, we keep a waiting list for other parts so that we can audition new singers when there is a space in their section.
+Although we currently only have vacancies for tenors and basses, we keep a waiting list for other parts so that we can audition new singers when there is a space in their section.